Planned LinkedIn $1 billion stock offer is for expansion, products

 | SAN FRANCISCO

-SAN FRANCISCO LinkedIn Corp said on Tuesday it will sell an additional $1 billion of its Class A common stock as the Internet company moves to bolster product development and perhaps make more acquisitions.
+SAN FRANCISCO LinkedIn Corp said on Tuesday it will sell an additional $1 billion (642.5 million pounds) of its Class A common stock as the Internet company moves to bolster product development and perhaps make more acquisitions.

 LinkedIn, which had roughly $900 million in cash and short-term securities at the end of June, did not specify when the secondary offering would take place.